open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 At the end of the cars movement it takes a control check.

+### Mines

+You may place mine tokens around the track, or these may be placed by cars with a mine dropper.
+These should be no larger than 30mm circles.
+If any car moves within 1 inch of the mine it explodes and is removed from the battlefield.
+Any car within an inch of the token when it explodes takes d6 hits, each hit does 2 Damage, and has a Piercing attribute of 2.

 ## Building a Team

 Players build their team by selecting a number of cars from the list below and upgrading them with weapons, armour, and abilities.
 When adding upgrades to a car you may not add more points of upgrades than the initial cost of the car.
 Games of Scraplands Showdown are best played at 100 points for small games, and 150 to 200 points for large games.